 Numerous top decision makers from the retail industry had the 16th October 2013 marked in red on their calendar.
 Because on this day, this year’s Internet Retailing Conference & Expo in London, one of the most important events for business people in trade, took place.
 In the foreground were two issues that currently set the pace in the retail world: multichannel commerce and customer experience.
 In both, not only merchants that already appeal to customers through different channels were interested – among the visitors were also online pure players, executives of brick and mortar as well as suppliers and analysts.

 Despite persisting language barriers among EU inhabitants, the economical life throughout the EU is growing progressively together.
-Not least due to the strong will of some politicians, such as Wolfgang Schäuble (“For the future we need more Europe, not less Europe”) do we seek for a merging of the electronic commerce among the EU member countries.
+Not least due to the strong will of some politicians, such as Wolfgang Schäuble (“For the future, we need more Europe, not less Europe”) do we seek for a merging of electronic commerce among the EU member countries.
 This will be achieved by adopting a new law by the end of 2013.
-This will initiate an enormous boost related to the cross-border European e-commerce.
+This will initiate an enormous boost related to cross-border European e-commerce.